JetBrains/KEEP/proposals/collection-literals.md

 }
 ```

-On the high-level, overload resolution algorithm is very simple and logical.
+On the top-level, overload resolution algorithm is very simple and logical.
 There are two stages:
 1. Filter out all the overload candidates that certainly don't fit based on types of the arguments.
     Only types of non-lambda and non-reference arguments are considered.